duncancalvert/duncancalvert.github.io/_posts/2024-05-29-the_platonic_representation_hypothesis.md

 typograms: true
 ---

-Amidst the buzz around GPT-4o and Google I/O, it was easy to miss this fascinating philosophical paper from MIT.
-The "Platonic Representation Hypothesis" argues that AI models are converging towards a shared “reality”.
+Amidst the buzz around GPT-4o and Google I/O, it was easy to miss this fascinating philosophical paper from MIT. "[The Platonic Representation Hypothesis](https://phillipi.github.io/prh/)," argues that AI models are converging towards a shared “reality”.
 As they grow in size, their data representations across different modalities (images, text, etc.) become more aligned, echoing Plato's ideal forms.

 🔍 Highlights: